samuelbohl/expensetracker/README.md

   * visualize and track your spending

 ## Tech
-I decided to use the LAMP stack, which is essentially PHP as backend and MySQL as database. <br>
+I decided to use the LAMP stack.
+(PHP as backend and MySQL as database) <br>
 For the frontend I used a Bootstrap template and a few javascript frameworks, namely Chart.js and DataTables. <br>
 The icons are from FontAwesome (Free Version)